wermos/website/lessons/3d-basic-rendering/computing-pixel-coordinates-of-3d-point/perspective-projection.md

 The mathematics behind perspective projection started to be understood and mastered by artists towards the end of the fourteenth century and the beginning of the fifteenth century.
 Artists greatly contributed to educating others about the mathematical basis of perspective drawing through books that they wrote and illustrated themselves.
 A notable example is "The Painter's Manual" published by Albrecht Dürer in 1538 (the illustration above comes from this book).
 Perspective drawing is largely characterized by two concepts:

-* Objects appear smaller as their distances to the viewer increase
+- Objects appear smaller as their distances to the viewer increase.
-* **Foreshortening**: the impression, or optical illusion, that an object or a distance is smaller than it is, due to being angled towards the viewer.
+- **Foreshortening**: the impression, or optical illusion, that an object or a distance is smaller than it is, due to being angled towards the viewer.

 Another rule in foreshortening states that vertical lines are parallel, while nonvertical lines converge to a perspective point, thereby appearing shorter than they are.
 These effects give a sense of depth, which is useful in evaluating the distance of objects from the viewer.
 Today, the same mathematical principles are used in computer graphics to create a perspective view of a 3D scene.